watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/genesys/README.md

     1. In the **Authentication URL** field, specify `https://<server-url>/jwt`, where `<server-url>` is the public URL for your server.
 Click **Save**.

     1. In [`genesysServiceDesk.ts`](../../serviceDesks/genesys/genesysServiceDesk.ts), make sure to set the `WIDGET_REQUIRES_AUTHENTICATION` and `AUTHENTICATED_CALLS_ENABLED` flags to `true`.
-This will ensure that authenticated chat and agent availbility calls work properly.
+This will ensure that authenticated chat and agent availability calls work properly.

         **Note:** These flags are independent, so you do not have to enable both simultaneously.
 For example, if you set `WIDGET_REQUIRES_AUTHENTICATION = false` and `AUTHENTICATED_CALLS_ENABLED = true`, authentication is disabled in the web chat widget, but the server still uses an OAuth token to authenticate when accessing agent availability status.

-1. Update [`constants.js`](../../middleware/genesys/src/config/constants.js) to populate it with your information.
+1. Update your [`.env`](../../middleware/genesys/.env-sample) to populate it with your information.

     - `ORGANIZATION_ID`: Your Genesys Cloud organization ID.
 This ID is visible in your widget configuration page in the `Generated Script Tag` block's `org-guid` field.
 You can also find this ID in the [Genesys Cloud settings](https://help.mypurecloud.com/faq/how-do-i-find-my-organization-id/).
-    - `DEPLOYMENT_ID`: The `Deployment Key` of the widget you created in the previous steps.
+    - `DEPLOYMENT_ID`: The deployment key of the widget you created in the previous steps.
-    - `QUEUE_TARGET`: The name of your active Queue, noted from the previous steps.
+    - `QUEUE_TARGET`: The name of your active queue, noted from the previous steps.
-    - `AUTH_SERVER_BASE_URL`: The public URL for your server - if you used `ngrok` above for your public URL, this should look like `https://<some-hash>.ngrok.io`.
-Make sure you specify the `https://` URL.
+    - `AUTH_SERVER_BASE_URL`: The public URL of your server.
+If you used `ngrok` to create your public URL, this looks like `https://<some-hash>.ngrok.io`.
+Make sure you specify the secure `https://` URL.

 1. Go to the project root directory and edit the `.env` file.
 Update the `SERVICE_DESK_CLASS` variable to `GenesysServiceDesk`.

 1. From the project root directory, run `npm run dev`.
-To receive requests, make sure you are `On Queue` (top right button) in your Genesys account.
+To receive requests, make sure you have clicked the **On Queue** button in the Genesys UI.
 If you've linked everything to your Genesys Cloud account correctly, you should be able to connect to an agent in Genesys Cloud, fully functional with authenticated chat and agent availability.